 This work demonstrates the ability of the PinAAcle 500 Flame AA spectrometer to accurately measure major components in drinking waters.

 When mining for precious metals, ores are extracted from the ground and subjected to various sample preparation procedures in order to remove the metals of interest.
 A commonly used procedure to isolate metals from the ore is fire-assay, which leaves a matrix-free “button” of the metal.
-This work will focus on the analysis of precious metals in simulated digested precious metal buttons, with an added emphasis on assessing the lowest limits which can be accurately measured.
+This work focuses on the analysis of precious metals in simulated digested precious metal buttons, and demonstrates the ability of the PinAAcle™ 500 Flame AA spectrometer to accurately measure low-level gold, palladium, platinum, copper, and silver in matrices which result from the fire-assay preparation of ore samples.

 There are many mineral dietary supplements available in today's marketplace to ensure that mineral deficiencies do not occur in one's diet.
 The mineral content of these products must be verified for quality control purposes.